7 Stunning Heritage Sites in Lucknow That Are A Must-Visit

 (Courtesy: Pinterest)

 For the unversed, Rumi Darwaza or Rumi Gate, one of the popular destinations in Lucknow, was built by the 4th nawab of Lucknow, Nawab Asaf-ud-Daula and it is believed to be similar to a gate in Istanbul called Bab-iHümayun.
 So, interestingly, this is also sometimes referred to as the Turkish Gate.
 It is 60 feet high.
 In 1748, Awadh was suffering from severe famine and survival of a large part of the population was at stake.
 To help people overcome this crisis, Nawab Asaf-ud-Daula decided to build the Bara Imambara along with the Rumi Darwaza for employment generation.
 In recent times, this darwaza has truly become the de facto symbol of Lucknow.
-Also Read - Policeman Shoots Himself Dead Near UP Assembly Complex, Probe Underway
+Also Read - UP Schools Upto Class 8 To Remain Closed Till March 31 Amid Rise in COVID Cases

 Where is it located: 17/11, Hussainabad Road, Lajpat Nagar Colony, Machchhi Bhavan, Lucknow.
-Also Read - BJP MP Kaushal Kishore's Son Shot By Bike-Borne Assailants In Lucknow
+Also Read - Delhi Woman Kills Neighbour's 3-Year-Old Son to 'Please Gods', Conceive Child

 - Bara Imambara